mathcoll/t6/README.md

 * AVG 4.76 insertion/min
 * This is a very low cpu/ram server(Celeron M 900Mhz processor)
 * 100% Http Status-code 200
-* TBC: at the beginning, avg inertion was higher .. this is probably due to latencies in SQLite DB
+* TBC: at the beginning, avg insertion was higher .. this is probably due to latencies in SQLite DB